Understanding the Continuation of Consciousness After Death

 Founding member, Lou LaGrand, PhD Grief counselor, afterlife researcher.
 Lou teaches individuals and bereavement professionals specific survival skills.
 He uses memories and the validation of visitations.
 Further, he uses after-death communications and other extraordinary experiences to transform belief systems and change one's inner life.

 Administrative Director, Carol Yurick.
 Carol is the co-founder of the Golden Light Wellness Center in PA, where she is the lead Reiki Master/Teacher.
-In addition, she assists as one of our master conference organizers.
-And further, she is our volunteer coordinator.
+She is one of our master conference organizers, and also serves as our volunteer coordinator.

 Founding member, Melena Landry A paramedic since 1993 who served in Hurricane Katrina, Melena has highly-developed intuitive connections to the afterlife, and is a devoted member of our conference planning committee.